apache/flink/docs/flinkDev/building.md

 ### Pre-bundled versions

-If you want to build against Hadoop 2.4.1, 2.6.5, 2.7.5 or 2.8.3, then it is sufficient to run:
+To build against Hadoop 2.4.1, 2.6.5, 2.7.5 or 2.8.3, it is sufficient to run (e.g., for version `2.6.5`):

 {% highlight bash %}
 mvn clean install -DskipTests -Dhadoop.version=2.6.5
 {% endhighlight %}

-To further package a shaded pre-packaged hadoop jar into the distribution, additionally activate the `include-hadoop` profile`:
+To package a shaded pre-packaged hadoop jar into the distributions `/lib` directory, activate the `include-hadoop` profile`:

 {% highlight bash %}
-mvn clean install -DskipTests -Dhadoop.version=2.6.5 -Pinclude-hadoop
+mvn clean install -DskipTests -Pinclude-hadoop
 {% endhighlight %}

 ### Custom / Vendor-specific versions